percona/docs-home/docs/percona-for-postgresql.md

 ### <span style="font-size:2em">:percona-operators:</span> Percona Operator for PostgreSQL {.title}

-Automate deployment and management of PostgreSQL clusters on Kubernetes with Operator.
+Based on best practices for the configuration of Percona Distribution for PostgreSQL, the Operator automates deployment and management of PostgreSQL clusters on Kubernetes, saving your time and ensuring a consistent environment.

 <div class="actions" markdown>